 If anyone has tried to influence or cause a person to do something worthwhile, then they should know the importance of motivation.
 With Motivationology, a person knows not only how to lead themselves, but also other people.

-Motivation can be increased by Motivationology’s 32 tenants.
+Motivation can be increased by Motivationology’s 33 tenets.
 They work together to create an ultimate theory of building resilience and causing true change.
 Resilience is major in Motivationology.